danmohedano/opus_magnum_bot/README.md

 The preferred (and faster) method is to do a screenshot of the game's window in Fullscreen mode and input that to the program.

 ## Example output
+The solution provided is printed in reverse order (the first move to be done is the last one displayed).

     Processing image...
     Board State read: XXXXcXwleesfXXaeXffwXXssXaXXpXXaXawaeqqfXetXegfXdqXwddfafqXmXXiXXqXlwXXalfXewXXasdwlwXeXXXX
           [0, 0, 0, 0, 11, 0]